 Becalmed

-4 Replies to “Marketing, Stage 2: Becalmed’s Book Trailer”
+4 thoughts on “Marketing, Stage 2: Becalmed’s Book Trailer

 1. I’m with you in that hope, David, but I’ve got to figure out how to get the word out.
 I think you’re my only faithful reader at this point!
 Pretty soon I’ll just address my posts “Dear David” and leave it at that.